AmirrezaZadehali/solanaTodo/README.md

 Project shorthand
->I'm Amirreza Zadehali. in simple definition my project wanna to be test and try work with blockchain on solana blockchain. (**it's like test project**)
+>I'm Amirreza Zadehali. in simple definition: my project wanna to be test and try work with blockchain on solana blockchain. (**it's like test project**)

 # App name : solanaTodo